Aleman-Z/CorticoHippocampal/README.md

 between_ripples.m: Histogram of time between ripples for different conditions.

+between_ripples_fixed_number_ripples.m: Histogram of time between ripples for different conditions having (almost) the same rate of occurrence.
+It uses the same number of ripples on both conditions.

 -Threshold vs Ripple Occurence plots
 ------------------
 threshold_vs_ripple.m: Plots curves relating selected thresholds with the ripple rate they give.
 Useful for threshold selection.